 EZ Texting doesn't do much that the other apps don't: you can text your customers as a group or 1-on-1 from the Inbox; you can set up various kinds of marketing campaigns from the Campaigns tab; and you can view reports in the Reporting tab.
 What makes it stand out, though, is that at every step, EZ Texting makes it very clear what to do.
 And if you get stuck, there's the Getting Started Kit and informative help docs to sort you out.

 EZ Texting doesn't oversimplify a complex product—it just makes it very accessible.
 It's as powerful as any others on this list.
-You can even use EZ Texting's Zapier integrations to connect it to any of the other apps you use in your business.
-Here are a few pre-made workflows for inspiration.
+You can even use EZ Texting's Zapier integrations to connect it to any of the other apps you use in your business, so you can automate all your SMS workflows.

 EZ Texting price: From $25/month for 500 text messages and one textable number.